Type IIB Supergravity Action and Holography: Improvement of Type IIB Supergravity

 \item In the second assumption, the global exactness of the gauge variation of the 5-form field strength in fact naturally arises from requiring the gauge parameter $\ell_4$ to be globally well-defined, according to \eqref{PST-IIB:gg2}.
 In other words, we exclude non-trivial large gauge transformations so that the second condition in \eqref{PST-IIB:gg2:F5} holds globally rather than merely patchwise.

-\item The third assumption renders the decomposition \eqref{decompose} unambiguous.
+\item The third assumption renders the decomposition \eqref{decompose} unambiguous: the common 1-form factor shared by all components of $F_{5E}$ eliminates the ambiguity of redistributing an arbitrary exact 5-form between $F_{5E}$ and $F_{5NE}$.
 Furthermore, if the distinguished leg along $M_d$ is chosen to be the Euclidean time differential $d\tau$, one may naturally identify $F_{5E}$ and $F_{5NE}$ with the ``electric'' and ``magnetic'' components of the 5-form respectively, as discussed in Subsection \ref{sec:IIB:PST}.
 We emphasize that the non-trivial assumptions underlying the decomposition \eqref{decompose} play a crucial role in refining the PST formulation in terms of such electric-magnetic decomposition.

 \item To illustrate the physical relevance of these assumptions, especially the third one, we note that it is naturally satisfied when the external manifold is Euclidean Anti-de Sitter space with trivial de Rham cohomology (except in degree zero).
 In this case, any closed 5-form component with non-zero degree along $M_d$ is necessarily exact,\footnote{To be more precise, this conclusion holds only if the sub-form within the component of $F_5$, supported along $M_d$, is closed.
 In various holographic backgrounds where the component of $F_5$ with non-zero degree along $M_d$ is unique, as in the examples of our interest investigated in Section \ref{sec:example}, this condition follows automatically.} implying that the non-exact contribution to the 5-form is exclusively on the internal manifold $X_{10-d}$.\footnote{A consequential observation is that a Type IIB background of the form $EAdS_d\times X_{10-d}$ with $d\geq6$ does not admit a non-trivial non-exact component in the decomposition of the closed 5-form $F_5$ and thereby the first topological correction in \eqref{PST-IIB:action:ours} vanishes identically.
 We return to this point in Section \ref{sec:discussion}. } Consequently, the third assumption holds automatically.
 This demonstrates that our assumptions are naturally compatible with backgrounds of interest in holographic duality. \end{itemize}